CyberT33N/javascript-cheat-sheet/README.md

         return Model
     }
 ```
+- **NOTICE that sinon stub will not work anymore when you use arrow functions**

 But if you use this then you still should use an arrow function e.g or you keep the function as it is and use .bind(classInstacne).
 It depends how flexible you want to be:
 ```typescript